menghaoyu2002/gogogoscraper/README.md

 Deployed on Heroku at https://gogogoscraper.herokuapp.com/

 Please give my server some time to wake up, he's just tired.
-WARNING: there may be some adds on the video player because of the video source.
+WARNING: there may be some ads on the video player because of the video source.
 I did not put the ad there, it's attached to the video source.

 Sometimes you have to use the japanense name to search for the show, rather than the english.